 This is a two-year program available to juniors or seniors.
 Students should have an interest in engineering, architecture, drafting, design, robotics and computer controlled equipment.

 The classrooms consist of a networked computer lab, a robotics lab, a laser and 3D printer lab, and manufacturing machining lab.
 In the computer lab students learn computer aided drafting, design (CAD) and solid modeling.
 Students also learn how to create programs to run computer numerically controlled (CNC) machines.
-The manufacturing machining lab consists of a vinyl graphics cutter, laser engraver, 3D printer, drill press, band saw, metal band saw, four CNC mills, CNC lathe, robotic work cell, fluid system (hydraulic and pneumatic) trainer and a programmable logic controller (PLC).
+The manufacturing machining lab consists of a vinyl graphics cutter, laser engraver, 3D printer, drill press, band saw, metal band saw, three CNC mills, CNC lathe, robotic work cell, fluid system (hydraulic and pneumatic) trainer and a programmable logic controller (PLC).

 - 3 High School credits

 - High school credit equivalency (1.0 program of study math, .5 art, and .5 lab science elective at the discretion of the sending school district)

 - Competency Certificate

 - Preparation for next level of education

 - Opportunities for earning college credit with a grade of “B” or better

 - SOLIDWORKS certification

 - 21st Century Skills certification (WA State Precision exams)